Switchback Travel (Chris Carter)

 What we don’t: Limited smart features and lacks the rugged appearance of an altimeter watch.

-Coros might not have the brand recognition of Suunto, Casio, or Garmin, but they’re quickly gaining momentum in the outdoor watch world.
-Built with a clear uphill-athlete focus, their mid-range Apex 2 includes a barometric altimeter (not a given in multisport GPS watches), 29 sport modes ranging from cross-country skiing to triathlon, and a durable build with titanium alloy bezel and sapphire glass display.
+Coros didn’t have the brand recognition of Suunto and Garmin a few years back, but their small but mighty collection of watches has quickly gained a loyal following among outdoor and fitness enthusiasts.
+Built with a clear uphill-athlete focus, their mid-range Apex 2 includes a barometric altimeter (not a given in multisport GPS watches), 29 sport modes ranging from cross-country skiing to triathlon, and a durable build with a titanium alloy bezel and sapphire glass display.
 What’s more, we’ve found the Coros' simple dial-and-button interface easy to use with gloves on, and you get touchscreen mapping for convenient navigation.
-The battery life is also outstanding at 40 hours in tracking mode and up to 13 days with simple use (the upgraded Apex 2 Pro offers 24 hours in dual-frequency GPS mode—the cheaper Apex only offers standard GPS—and a whopping 21 days with daily and sleep tracking).
+The battery life is also outstanding at 40 hours in standard GPS tracking mode and up to 13 days with simple use (the upgraded Apex 2 Pro offers 24 hours in dual-frequency GPS mode—the cheaper Apex only offers standard GPS—and a whopping 21 days with daily and sleep tracking).

 See the Coros Apex 2